 Pennsylvania Lawyer For Medical Care Compensation

 How will you cover the medical bills you have while you are unable to work?
-Your employer isn’t likely to make it well known to you, but the employer is required by Pennsylvania workers’ compensation laws to pay all medical costs associated with your injury or work-related illness.
+Your employer isn’t likely to make it well known to you, but the employer is required by Philadelphia workers’ compensation laws to offer medical benefits for your injury or work-related illness.

 This includes medical expenses ranging from periodic check-ups to covering specific losses such as amputations, disfigurement/scarring on the face, head, or neck.
 Whether you need intensive surgeries or your condition can be improved through physical therapy, we will make sure you have the medical benefits you need to make as full a recovery as possible.

 Is There a Deadline to File a Claim for Philadelphia Medical Benefits?

 There are very specific deadlines that workplace injury victims in Bustleton and South Philadelphia need to be aware of, particularly if they want to receive medical benefits.
 First, we encourage any person who has been injured on the job or received a diagnosis of a workplace-related illness to report the incident of their employer immediately.
 If a worker wants to receive retroactive medical benefits for their injury or illness, they need to report the incident to their employer within 20 days from it occurring or from a diagnosis.

 However, if a workplace injury or illness is reported after the 20-day deadline, that is okay.
 This just simply means that there will be no retroactive benefits paid to the employee.
 Workplace injury or illness victims have 120 days under Philadelphia law to report the incident to their employer in order to remain eligible for workers’ compensation medical benefits.
 Failing to report an injury or illness to an employer within 120 days will result in the employee being unable to recover the compensation they are entitled to.

 Learn More About Philadelphia Workers' Compensation Medical Benefits Today